sergio-gimenez/sergio-gimenez/README.md

 Hi 👋
-I am Sergio.
+I am Sergio!

-* 📡 Working as a Researcher in Software Networks Area at [i2cat](https://i2cat.net/)
+* 📡 Working as a R&D engineer at the Software Networks Area at [i2cat](https://i2cat.net/)
+* 🤓 Pursuing a PhD on improving mobile networks of the future (https://6grupa.com)
-* 🌍 Building a [Community Network in Senegal](https://github.com/aucoop/self-hosted-docker-server/wiki) with [aucoop](https://aucoop.upc.edu/en) and [Hahatay](https://hahatay.org).
+* 🌍 Building a volunteer-driven community network in Senegal 🇸🇳 (https://hahatay.network).
 * 🛤 Passionate about travelling, meeting new people and descovering new cultures.
 * ✍ Sometimes I write random thoughts and things I fins intersting in [my blog](https://sergiogimenez.com).
-* 🏀 Basketball fan.
-Played it during school and university and been a coach for several years.